The son of a 16-year mesothelioma survivor discusses the emotions and challenges that shaped his life after his mother’s cancer diagnosis.

 – Matt Litton, son of 16-year mesothelioma survivor Jill Litton

-Still, more than 16 years later, he continues to lean on his family to stay positive.
+For more than 16 years following her diagnosis, Matt leaned on his family to stay positive.
 “Each time she has to go in for a bi-yearly scan, you can’t help but think of what it may show or think the worst could be right around the corner,” he said.

-Thinking of a world without his mother is still difficult and painful, which is why he prioritizes their relationship to this day.
-Knowing he’ll never get “a redo button” has strengthened Matt’s ties with his whole family, making him more aware of and grateful for every day with them.
+Thinking of a world without his mother was painful for Matt, which is why he prioritized their relationship throughout her illness.
+Knowing he’d never get “a redo button” strengthened his ties with his whole family, making him more aware of and grateful for every day they had together.

 How to Support a Loved One With Mesothelioma